The Stunt Man

 Story & Plot Summary: The Stunt Man

-Quick Plot Summary: Released in 1980, The Stunt Man is a Action, Comedy, Drama, Thriller, Romance film directed by Richard Rush.
+Quick Plot Summary: Released in 1980, The Stunt Man is a Action, Comedy, Drama, Thriller, Romance film directed by Richard Rush, written by Lawrence B. Marcus.
 The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict involving Peter O'Toole.
+It provides a scannable look at the movie's central conflict involving Peter O'Toole as Eli Cross.

 Ending Explained: The Stunt Man